Why Veterans Choose HBCUs

 Application Tips and Deadlines

-The application process for most HBCUs runs similarly to other schools, but veteran applicants have specific advantages and specific things to watch.
+The application process at most HBCUs looks similar to other schools on the surface—but veteran applicants have specific advantages worth understanding and specific traps worth avoiding.

 Timeline Strategy

-Most HBCUs have rolling admissions, which means applications are reviewed as they arrive.
-Submit early—January or February—not because deadlines are tight, but because you want to lock in Yellow Ribbon funding before commitment levels get strained.
-Some schools have stated Yellow Ribbon deadlines.
-Ask.
+Most HBCUs use rolling admissions—applications reviewed as they arrive.
+Submit early, January or February at the latest—not because deadlines are brutally tight, but because Yellow Ribbon funding has finite commitment levels and earlier applicants lock them in first.
+Some schools have stated Yellow Ribbon enrollment deadlines that aren’t well-publicized.
+Ask during your first call with the veteran center.

 Veteran-Specific Essay Prompts